agilly/pi-radio-firmware/README.md

 Old AM/FM radios have a charm of their own.
 Their robust materials, polished surfaces and mellow sound rendition provide a listening experience unlike any other.
 And of course, once you take a peek inside, the palm-sized adjustable capacitors and transistor-based amplifiers will warm the heart of any electronics enthusiast.
 However, not all of them can stand the test of time.
 It's now been almost 60 years since portable AM/FM radio had its heyday, and although some models were definitely built to last (like the Beolit series from B&O), some others have aged badly.
 Here I'll show you a few very easy steps to turn your dusty old radio set into a WiFi radio, using only a Raspberry Pi and a few programming skills.
 The whole operation should cost you less than 100$, which is still less than many high-end internet radios.

+## What you'll need

+* a more-or-less working AM/FM radio (see below)
+* a Raspberry Pi with SD card.
+The setup below uses a v.2 model B. The power block is optional but not having it means you have to find a powerful enough +5V source in your radio.
+* a WiFi dongle (the RPi 3 has an embedded WiFi chip, so you might not need this, although reception might be poor if your radio is far from your router)
+* a 3.5mm ground loop isolator (they go for around 10$ on Amazon).
+Not needed if you use the radio to power the Pi.
+* a 3.5mm Jack cable
+* a soldering iron and some solder wire

 ## Playing (radio) doctor

 The first step is to assess the state your radio is in.
 This is important, because it will determine how we are going to interface the Raspberry Pi to the radio's circuitry.
 Without going in too much detail, a radio receiver is divided into several parts, or "stages" that feed into each other like a pipeline.
 By doing a variety of tests we can diagnose if something's wrong, and if yes, where the problem is.
 The first stage is the receiving end, which consists of an antenna and one or several RF amplifiers.
 This stage receives the radio signal and boosts it.
 That is then fed into a detector, which separates the carrier and modulating waves.
 One or several amplifiers then boost the signal once again to make it audible through a high-powered speaker, usually a few watts. (see a very good guide [here](http://www2.eng.cam.ac.uk/~dmh/ptialcd/trf/trf.htm).)